Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

     l_start_dt := record.start_dt;
     l_end_dt   := record.end_dt;
 ```
-4. Within the loop, this is a delete/insert processing pattern.
-There are both a *"delete"* and *"insert"* statements.
-The *"delete"* statement will delete from the order_line_fact table any rows within the logical partition.
+4. Within the *"for"* loop is a delete/insert processing pattern.
+The *"delete"* statement will delete from the ORDER_LINE_FACT table any rows within the logical partition.
 This logical partition is the week of order dates in our example.
-Then the insert will insert all the rows for that logical partition into the order_line_fact table.
+Then the *"insert"* will insert all the rows for that logical partition into the ORDER_LINE_FACT table.
-5. The reason the deletes and then inserts are being done is to handle situations such as late arriving dimensions.
-For instance if the supplier wasn't available when the order line item was first ordered, that value would be some default.
-Then as the status of the lfine item changes, and the supplier was updated, the original defaulted row would need to be removed.
+5. We first apply deletes and then inserts in order to handle situations such as late arriving data.
+For instance if the supplier wasn't available when the order line item was first ordered, that value would be some default value.
+Then as the status of the line item changes, and the supplier was updated, the original defaulted row would need to be removed.
 ``` sql
 -- Delete the records using the logical partition
      -- Very efficient when all the rows are in the same micropartitions.
 Mirrors a truncate table in other database platforms.